oconnor0/BeaconRoad/CoreRules.md

 ## Armor

 If you have a type of **armor** that applies to the situation, you can mark an armor box to reduce or avoid a consequence, instead of rolling to resist.
-If the armor is relevant to the situation, you may mark an armor box to gain *resistance* to one of the damage types dealt by an attack.
+If the armor is relevant to the situation, you may mark one or more armor boxes to reduce the damage dealt by the amount specified by the armor (usually 10, 12, 15, or 20).

-* *Jonadab would suffer a crushing blow that would deal 30 points of damage and stun him - effectively taking him out of the fight.
-Instead, marking one armor box grants **kinetic resistance** against that attack (halving the damage taken to 15) and marking a second armor box negates the stun.*
+* *Jonadab, while wearing medium armor, would suffer a crushing blow that would deal 30 points of damage and stun him - effectively taking him out of the fight.
+Instead, marking two armor boxes reduces the damage dealt by 24 (12 per box) to 6 damage and marking a third armor box negates the stun.*

 When an armor box is marked, it can't be used again until it's restored.
 All of your armor is restored when you choose your **load** for the next score.